payjoin/multiparty-protocol-docs/02_coalition_formation.md

 broadcast partially accepted proposals.
 See below for a discussion of flood protection considerations in this setting.

+Listen advertisements can specify constraints for proposals being entertained, indicating that proposals outside of the constrained subspace (see coalition proposal details below for specifics) are unacceptable at any price.

+Finally, listen advertisements also indicate the owner's willingness to serve as a validator node in transaction construction, as either demanding to be a one, opting in at the aggregator's discretion, or declining.
+The aggregator has an incentive be a validator (and to do so honestly), but is not required to.

 ### Co-Spend Proposals

 Co-spend proposals specify a set of outpoints of coins intended to be spent